Spelis123/SkinToPFP/README.md

 Currently only downloads skins.
 Please wait until a later version is released for making profile pictures (PFPs)
 \-----------------------------------
 To Make A New Executable:
 1\.
-Run "mkexe requirements.bat"
-2\.
 Run "mkexe.py"
 \-----------------------------------